Hungarian Bombshell Zita Vass ‘Woke Up In Vegas’ In A Sheer Bikini

 The stunner only recently went blonde for an Americana-themed shoot for Guess.
 Previously, she had been a brunette, as seen in an Instagram picture where the model wears a sheer paneled corset.

-Her caption, in which she claimed that happiness was “good health” paired with a “bad memory” seems particularly apt considering her wild weekend.
+Her caption, in which she claimed that happiness was “good health” paired with a “bad memory,” seemed particularly apt considering her wild weekend.

 Though the blonde bombshell may give off the party vibes, she also has a strong work ethic.
-The California native — who boasts Hungarian parents — first found fame working recurring role of Destiny in Californication with David Duchovny, and has appeared in shows such as How I Met Your Mother and Big Time Rush.
+The California native — who boasts Hungarian parents — first found fame working in the recurring role of Destiny in Californication with David Duchovny, and has appeared in shows such as How I Met Your Mother and Big Time Rush.

 She has also earned contracts with companies such as Sears, Uniqlo, and Bebe.